Criminal Appeal Lawyer Toronto

-The criminal appeal lawyers at Daniel Brown Law can help you appeal any criminal offence to get your conviction or harsh sentence overturned.
+The criminal appeal lawyers at Daniel Brown Law have argued hundreds of appeals in Ontario and can help you appeal any criminal offence to get your conviction or harsh sentence overturned.
 Our firm can also help you suspend any ancillary orders such as a judicial suspension of your driver’s license or probation while you await the outcome of your appeal.

 More significantly, the lawyers at Daniel Brown Law have extensive experience with applications for bail pending appeal, ensuring that you do not unnecessarily spend time in jail while you wait months or years for your appeal to be decided in the appellate courts.

-Daniel Brown Law is recognized by Canadian Lawyer Magazine as one of Canada’s top 10 criminal defence firms.
+Daniel Brown Law is recognized by Canadian Lawyer Magazine as one of Canada’s top 10 criminal law boutiques.

 Daniel Brown is also frequently called upon by the media to provide commentary on significant Canadian appellate decisions:

 - CTV News, “‘Mr. Big scheme pioneered in Canada”

 - CTV News, “Supreme Court of Canada ruling lacks clarity for battered women defence”